 SUNWAPTA FALLS ROCKY MOUNTAIN LODGE

-If you’re staying, keep in mind that the WiFi connection is very poor.
+If checking in, keep in mind that the Wi-Fi connection is very poor.
 The hotel is in a remote place so take advantage to disconnect and reconnect with nature.

 The Wapiti Campground is located on the banks of the Athabasca River.
 It is at the end of the Icefields Parkway but at the entrance of Jasper town.
-We did not stay here while driving across the Icefields Parkway but the three days we were exploring Jasper.
+You don’t have to stay here while driving across the Icefields while exploring Jasper.

-The campsite has showers, bonfires facilities and is also an area frequented by bears so you can find traps like the one in the following image.
+The campsite has showers, bonfire facilities and is also an area frequently visited by bears so you can find traps like the one in the following image.

 TIPS FOR DRIVING THE ICEFIELDS PARKWAY

 There is a single gas station on the Icefields Parkway.
-This is located in The Crossing Resort, halfway between the town of Lake Louise and Jasper.
+This is in The Crossing Resort halfway between the town of Lake Louise and Jasper.
 However, the price of fuel here is much higher than refueling before taking the Icefields Parkway.

 Below you can find the gas prices in Lake Louise in May 2017.

-Do not to forget to fill the tank before embarking on your route through the Icefields Parkway!
+Do not to forget to fill your tank before embarking on your adventure through the Icefields Parkway!

 ICEFIELDS PARKWAY MAP

-To finish this guide of things to see in the Icefields Parkway, here we attached the map with all the places that you can not miss.
+To finish this guide of things to see in the Icefields Parkway, a map is attached with all the places that you cannot miss.

 If you want to use this Icefields Parkway on your mobile offline: